ShenoudaMikhael/AirBnB_clone/README.md

 ```
 ./console.py
 ```
-#### How to use it
+### How to use it
-you can start interacting with it by typing commands at the prompt like:
+you can start interacting with it by typing commands at the prompt.
+### Examples
 - Help Command
 Displays a description of available commands.
 ```
 (hbnb) help